JamesWoolfenden/learn-packer/docs/hcl2.md

 ```

 And build by specifying the folder:

 ```cli
 packer build .\hcl2\
 ```

+Separating built type from Provisioners should make for better re-use.

+## Findings

 So what has changed, besides the brackets and commas?
 There's no support for variables yet [it's more alpha than beta] and functions and you can only have one provisioner of each type as yet, but I do think the look is clearer.
 It looks like they plan to be able to pass parameters around like you can in Terraform.
-So this should be a good thing.
+So this should be a good thing as is the splitting into multiple files.

 - to be continued...